CraigB-spinner/Arcade-Spinner/README.md

 <br/>
 **The Code:**<br/>
 There are two versions of code: Pick your code to use
-- Standard Mouse and Joystick buttons version, or
+- Standard Mouse and Joystick buttons version
   - Spinner_8-Button.ino
 - Special Mouse only version with & without Mouse buttons - no Joystick buttons
   - Spinner_L-C-R-Button_Special.ino